tgfrerer/island/README.md

   a recompilation & reload cycle typically takes less than 1 second, while the application keeps running.
 Compiling the whole codebase from scratch should take less than 5 seconds when using LLVM on an average multi-core machine.
 And on Raspberry Pi 5, a typical project takes about 27s of wall-clock-time to compile from scratch.

 * **Code tweaks**: Near-instant in-code parameter tweaks for Debug builds (no need to recompile) by using a special `LE_TWEAK()` macro.

-* **Vulkan backend**: Island has a Vulkan rendering backend, which, on Linux, allows access to new and experimental GPU features soon after they are released.
-The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan **resources are automatically synchronised**, and only allocated when needed.
+* **Vulkan backend**: Island has a Vulkan rendering backend, which allows access to new and experimental GPU features soon after they are released.
+The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan **resources are automatically synchronised**, and allocated when needed.
 Most resource properties are *inferred* automatically based on the context of how the resource is being used.
   Pipelines are compiled and recompiled on demand.
 When compiled in Debug mode, Vulkan validation layers are loaded by default.

 * **Rendergraph based architecture**: Rendering is structured using passes.
 Passes are executed on-demand and synchronised